 The implementation of the compensation philosophy is carried out under the supervision of the Compensation Committee.
+The Compensation

-The Compensation Committee uses the services of an independent compensation consultant who is retained by, and reports directly to, the Compensation Committee.
-The compensation for our CEO, as well as the other executive officers, is approved by the Compensation Committee in consultation with our other independent directors.
+Committee uses the services of an independent compensation consultant who is retained by, and reports directly to, the Compensation Committee.
+The compensation for our CEO, as well as the other executive officers, is approved by the Compensation Committee, with our CEO's compensation generally being approved in consultation with our other independent directors.
 Management, under guidelines and procedures approved by the Compensation Committee, determines the compensation of our other employees.
+In setting compensation for our other executive officers, the Compensation Committee solicits the input of our CEO who recommends to the Compensation Committee the base salary, target cash incentives and long-term equity award components of compensation to be awarded to our executive officers for the new fiscal year.
+The Compensation Committee remains solely responsible for making the final decisions on compensation for all of our executive officers.
+Our executive officers are not present during deliberations or decisions regarding their own compensation packages, nor do they participate in approving any portion of their own or other executive officers' compensation packages.

 The Compensation Committee generally meets approximately four to six times per year.
 In the first quarter of the year, the performance of each executive officer for the prior year and peer group compensation data are reviewed by the Compensation Committee, and base salary adjustments and cash incentive payouts are discussed and approved.
 Also, during the first quarter of the year, Company-wide performance goals for the then current year are discussed with the Board of Directors and approved by the Compensation Committee or the Board of Directors.
-In the second quarter of the year, annual equity grants to each executive officer are discussed and approved.
+In the first half of the year, annual equity grants to each executive officer are discussed and approved.
+From 2017 through 2019, these annual equity grants were approved in May of each year.
+In 2020 and 2021, the annual equity grants were approved in January, in conjunction with the year-end performance assessment and overall compensation review.
 At mid-year meetings the Compensation Committee reviews the Company's compensation philosophy, policies and procedures.
-Meetings in the fourth quarter of the year generally focus on preliminary assessment of Company goal achievement for the year, selection of the peer group for the following year and the structure of executive officer performance reviews.
+Meetings in the fourth quarter of the year generally focus on preliminary assessment of Company goal achievement for the year, selection of the peer group for the following year, a review and discussion of proposed draft corporate goals for the upcoming year and the structure of executive officer performance reviews.